tokenly/tokenpass-client/README.md

 ```

 ## Additional Installation Steps
+- follow the tokenly/laravel-api-provider installation steps
 - The application container must resolve the interface `TokenpassUserRespositoryContract`.
 It defaults to `App\Repositories\UserRepository`.
 - Add the `Tokenly\TokenpassClient\Concerns\FindsByTokenpassUuid` trait to the UserRepository to implement the lookup by tokenly uuid.
 - run `artisan migrate` (or `artisan migrate --step`) to add the necessary fields to the users table
+- make sure `config/auth.php` points to the currect `User` model class
+- your `User` class should implement `APIPermissionedUserContract`